-Please join Drinker Biddle and the American Bar Association for a moderated panel session addressing the potential implications of the Trans-Pacific Partnership (TPP) should it become law and the impact it will have on the North American Free Trade Agreement.
+Drinker Biddle and the American Bar Association hosted a moderated panel session addressing the potential implications of the Trans-Pacific Partnership (TPP) should it become law and the impact it will have on the North American Free Trade Agreement.

 Date: Wednesday, September 14, 2016

 Location: Drinker Biddle 1500 K Street NW Washington, D.C.
 20005

 The Impact of TPP on NAFTA: Opportunity for Strengthening Ties – or Recipe for Disaster?

 - Kenneth Smith, Director of the Trade and NAFTA Office at the Embassy of Mexico, Washington, D.C.

 - Nicolas Guzman, Drinker Biddle & Reath LLP

 - Greg Kanargelidis, Blake, Cassels & Graydon LLP

 Proponents of the TPP state that it will deepen economic relations between NAFTA countries, and the Obama Administration argues that NAFTA would, in fact, be strengthened because it expressly addresses workers’ rights and environmental issues, and imposes trade sanctions for violations.